+The "partnership structure" generally involves participation of the HFC in one or more of the following roles:

+General Partner

-- The "partnership structure" generally involves participation of the HFC in one or more of the following roles: - General Partner - GP in a limited partnership with the development entity and tax credit investor and elects to be taxed as a corporation. - Fee to HFC: Typical share in excess cash flow and sale of the project of 25% 50% - Fee to HFC: Partnership Management Fee of \$10,000 to cover administrative and accounting expenses - Ground Lessor - Formed to own the land on which the development is located.
+- GP in a limited partnership with the development entity and equity investor and elects to be taxed as a corporation. - Fee to HFC: Typical share in excess cash flow and sale of the project of 25% 50% OR annual lease payment (subject to cash flow) and upon sale or refinance a 1.5% gross sale proceeds fee. - Fee to HFC: Partnership Management Fee of \$10,000, paid annually increasing by 3%, to cover administrative and accounting expenses o Formed to own the land on which the development is located.
 Leases land back to borrower pursuant to long-term lease.
-Lease will have an up-front lease payment sufficient to acquire land. - Co-Developer - Formed to enter development agreement with development entity to construct project on leased land. - Fee to HFC: Typical share in developer fee of 20% 30% - General Contractor - Enters into a construction contract (and subcontract) with the construction company to bring about a sales tax exemption for the purchase of materials. - Fee to HFC: Typical share in sales tax savings of 25%
+Lease will have an up-front lease payment sufficient to acquire land.